-Kindergarten students must be five years old on or before September 1st of the year that they enter school; a readiness assessment is held prior to final acceptance into the class for the following year.
+Kindergarten students must be five years old on or before September 1st of the year that they enter school; a Kindergarten Round-Up is held prior to final acceptance into the class for the following year.
 Students must be six years old by September 1st of their first grade year.

-Preschool students must be three years of age or older and completely toilet trained in order to apply and be considered for acceptance into the Preschool program.
+PreSchool students must be three years of age or older and completely toilet trained in order to apply and be considered for acceptance into the PreSchool program.